 Defending the Careers of Licensed Professionals in Columbus, OH

 Your professional license is the source of maintaining the career you have worked tirelessly for.
 If an unforeseen circumstance has come up, such as an accusation of fraud, negligence or criminal conduct, you professional license may be in jeopardy.
 If this is the case, you will need to take immediate action to protect license and the future of your career.
 A filed complaint from a former patient, client or coworker is the only thing needed to start an administrative complaint process.
 The agency will assign an investigator to the case, and they will attempt to schedule a meeting with you.
 Before you meet with anyone, it is advised that you speak with an attorney.
 It is essential that an attorney guide you through the investigation and advocate on your behalf to protect your professional license.
 Time is of the essence.
 You have little time to obtain an attorney who can evaluate the case before an administrative hearing is scheduled.
 There may be no validity to the complaint, but the risk of dealing with the issues on your own outweigh the cost of hiring an attorney.
 Whether you are a doctor, lawyer, nurse or other licensed professional, it is imperative that you retain legal counsel that will aggressively fight to mitigate the allegations and minimize the potential disciplinary action.
-To schedule a free case consultation at a firm with experience representing licensed professionals, Call the Joslyn Law Firm or submit your information in the online contact form.
-Licensed Professionals the Joslyn Law Firm Defends Include:
+To schedule a free case consultation at a firm with experience representing licensed professionals, contact Joslyn Law Firm.

 - Doctors and physicians

 - Education Professionals